plone/guillotina/docs/source/installation/configuration.md

   The same as `none` with no database transaction; however, we still use the database to issue us transaction ids for the data committed.
-Since no transaction is used, this is potentially just as safe as any of the other strategies just as long as you are not writing to multiple objects at the same time--in those cases, you might be in an inconsistent state on tid conflicts.
+Since no transaction is used, this is potentially just as safe as any of the other strategies just as long as you are not writing to multiple objects at the same time — in those cases, you might be in an inconsistent state on tid conflicts.
 - `novote`:
   Use db transaction but do not perform any voting when writing.